graevy/graevy.github.io/content/posts/roms.md

 - Go to settings -> About phone
 - Tap the build number button like 8 times (I'm not trolling you) to unlock developer options
-- Go to developer options (under `system` settings) and see if there's an OEM unlocking toggle.
+- Go to developer options (under `system` settings) and see if there's an `OEM unlocking` toggle.
 - While you're here, enable USB debugging.
-Also, change the animation speeds to 0.5x, thank me later
+Also, change the `animation scale`s to 0.5x, thank me later

 If it's an easy toggle, great.
 If it's greyed-out, you typically have to get an unlock code from your phone manufacturer and insert it via fastboot (this is as annoying as it sounds).
-If it doesn't exist, you probably can't root the phone.
+If it's not there, you probably can't root the phone.
 Go to [xda-developers](https://xda-developers.com), find your phone subforum, and see if anyone has posted about rooting it.
 In ye olden days (a decade ago, when I first started rooting my phones), you typically had to use some privilege-escalation linux kernel vulnerability to unlock a bootloader, and if your phone is old enough, this is doable, good luck.

 ### Choosing a rom

 Some secure roms aren't intended to be rooted.
 For reasons I won't get into[^12], these are almost exclusively made for Pixel phones.
-If you have a Pixel, you can choose between [GrapheneOS](https://grapheneos.org/install/) (my rom), [Copperhead](https://copperhead.co/android/docs/), or [CalyxOS](https://calyxos.org/docs/guide/device-support/) (has some motorola/fairphone support!).
+If you have a Pixel, you can choose between [GrapheneOS](https://grapheneos.org/install/) (my choice), [Copperhead](https://copperhead.co/android/docs/), or [CalyxOS](https://calyxos.org/docs/guide/device-support/) (has some motorola/fairphone support!).

 Otherwise, you want [Lineage](https://wiki.lineageos.org/devices/)[^2], maybe [crDroid](https://crdroid.net/downloads) or something else [listed here](https://en.wikipedia.org/wiki/List_of_custom_Android_distributions) that is both open source and still developed.
 Another option might be decent; I haven't reviewed them in awhile, but LineageOS has a very big community, which you will have to rely on if you encounter The Ugly[^4].